 Step 3: Assess the Evidence

-Now that you have identified potential research to address your client's problem or situation, the next step in the EBP process is to assess the reliability, importance, and applicability of the external scientific evidence.
-Critically appraising the evidence can help you determine if the conclusions from one or more studies can help guide your clinical decision.
+Critically appraising the external evidence can help you determine if the conclusions from one or more studies can help guide your clinical decision.
+To assess the external evidence, you should

 Determine the Relevance to Your Question

-Relevance refers to how closely connected the study's elements are to your clinical question and how well the evidence fits your needs.
+Relevance refers to how closely connected the study's elements (e.g., study aim, participants, method, results) are to your clinical question and how well the external evidence fits your needs.
 Relevant research literature increases the likelihood that you can generalize the results and outcomes to your client.

 - Does this study investigate a population similar to my client?

-- Does the study review an intervention that I need?
+- Does the study review an intervention that I could use to advance my client's goals?

 - Are the study's outcomes related to my question?

-- If the study does not perfectly match my PICO elements, can it provide clinically relevant insights?
+- If the study does not perfectly match my PICO elements, can it provide clinically relevant insights to guide clinical decisions?

-Use your clinical judgment to decide if the study's elements are comparable or generalizable to the population, intervention, comparison, and/or outcome in your PICO question.
+Use your clinical judgment to decide whether the study's elements are comparable and/or generalizable to the population, intervention, comparison, and/or outcome in your PICO question.

-Example: You are providing cognitive intervention to a teenager with traumatic brain injury and find studies that examine cognitive treatments for veterans with blast injuries.
-You will need to decide if the studies are clinically relevant and applicable to your client, despite having a different population.
+Example: You are providing cognitive intervention to a teenager with traumatic brain injury, and most studies you’ve found examine cognitive treatments for veterans with blast injuries.
+You will need to decide whether these studies are clinically relevant and applicable to your client, despite their focus on a somewhat different population.

-If there's no relevant research available, you may need to reconsider your PICO question and go back to your search, or continue to
+If there's no relevant research available, you may need to reconsider your PICO question and return to your search, or continue to

 Step 4 of the EBP process.